 When will they be needed?
 Then, prepare as much material as you can: evidence, research, facts, figures, stories, news cuttings, images, videos, charts.
 It’s all useful.

 Your target is to have too much material.
 You don’t want to hunt out key evidence later.
 Borrow materials from work colleagues.
 Borrow earlier work from your other presentations.
 Mass it together.
 Group it.
 Re-arrange it and get a sense for how it all hangs together.

 With that done, you can face the fun of preparing your first draft.
 A script.
 A mind map.
 Or a slide deck.
 But before you do so…you should consider the points you want to make.

 Points in your presentation are important.
 But they are not so important that you need lots of them.

 It’s the biggest mistake people make with their presentations.
 Too many points.
-Too many bullet points.
-Too many lists.
+That’s too many bullet points.
+And, of course, too many lists.